Bilal-Ramadan/Self-Biased-Sub-1V-Bandgap-Reference-Circuit/README.md

 Phase margin: > 60°

-The Design using Analog designer's toolbox (ADT) and simulations on Cadence virtuoso.
+Designed using gm/id design methodology on Analog designer's toolbox (ADT) and simulations on Cadence virtuoso.